 We took a moment to wander around and then zipped back in our little golf carts to the inn.
 While the Shawnee offers a variety of historic rooms for guests, we would be sleeping in tents on our own little island.
 And the first part of the experience was canoeing up the river to our island.

 The ride is just long enough to take in the amazing landscapes but short enough to enjoy.
 I have never seen a river so clear.
 You can see straight to the bottom where long green strands of seaweed, rooted in the sandy riverbed, flow lazily and freshwater mussels shimmer black in the sunlight.

 At our campsite, everything was already set up for us.
 I’m talking tents, sleeping bags, lanterns, campfire, s’mores supplies and a cooler full of the Shawnee’s local brew.
 Could you ask for anymore?
-We climbed up a steep embankment, picked out our tents like excited summer campers and pulled up around the fire.
+We climbed up a steep embankment, picked out our best instant tent like excited summer campers and pulled up around the fire.

 Our group was a pretty good mix of Shawnee staff and guests, but there is something about a campfire that makes friends out of strangers.
 Before long we were swapping travel stories, laughing, debating the ethics of s’more roasting techniques (are you a burner?!) and covered in gooey marshmallow.

 The next morning we rose nice and early.
 It’s so refreshing waking up with the sun to the sound of birds chirping and leaves rustling in the wind.
 The only way it could get any better?
 Just toss in the scent of a campfire breakfast.

 Shawnee knows exactly how to deliver the fun and take the work out of camping.

 After breakfast we took a walk around the island.
 Our group opted for the more adventurous route so we

 bushwhacked made our way around the fairly untouched space.
 It felt exciting and uncharted even if our catered campsite was just a mile behind.